What is a Junior Project Manager?

 6. Administrative Support

-Providing comprehensive administrative support, such as tracking deliverables and milestones, helps in keeping the project on schedule and within the agreed specifications.
+Junior Project Managers provide comprehensive administrative support, such as tracking deliverables and milestones.
+They help in keeping the project on schedule and within the agreed specifications.

 7. Progressive Responsibility